 Why hurricane claims are commonly underpaid

 - Causation disputes.
-Wind vs. flood allocation.
+Wind vs flood allocation, the most consequential question on most hurricane claims.
 Wind-driven rain vs. gradual water intrusion.
 Pre-existing vs. event damage.

 - Deductible mis-application.
 Hurricane deductibles invoked for non-hurricane events.